 So hey: well done.

 7. BE ASIAN IN AMERICA

 And before you say anything: Yes, I realize that most Asians don't bow, but that isn't the point.
-The point is that most Americans are so clueless they won't even be able to tell what ethnicity you are (Japanese, Chinese, Korean, Hmong, etc.), let alone if your culture believes in bowing or not.
-So why not go for the bow?
+The point is that most Americans are so clueless they won't even be able to tell what ethnicity you are (Japanese, Chinese, Korean, Hmong, etc.), let alone if your culture tends to bow or not.
+So go for the bow.
 There's a 99% chance they'll return it so as not to offend you or embarrass themselves, and BOOM: You just got out of a handshake.